-- If a student withdraws through WebAccess or gives written notification to AGS Student Services prior to the first class session, the full tuition will be credited (Online=before the 1st Sunday of each course by 5 p.m.). - If a student withdraws through WebAccess or gives written notification to AGS Student Services prior to the second class session (or the 7th calendar day of the course), 80% of tuition will be credited (Online=no later than the 2nd Friday of each course by 5 p.m.). - No tuition is credited to students who withdraws after the second class session (On-ground=7th day, Online=after 5p.m. on the 2nd Friday of each course).
+- If a student withdraws through WebAccess or gives written notification to Adult and Graduate Studies Student Services prior to the first class session, the full tuition will be credited (Online=before the 1st Sunday of each course by 11:59 p.m.). - No tuition is credited to students who withdraw after the first class session of the course.